StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### 1.0.0 (2021-07-09)

-#### Improvements
+**AWS StackPack v1.0.1 (2021-07-23)**

-- Full rewrite of the AWS StackPack to use the StackState Agent
+* Bugfix: Use proper domain

-- Improved AWS multi-account support using IAM roles for account access
+**AWS StackPack v1.0.0 (2021-07-16)**

-- Improved AWS multi-region support - each instance can create topology for multiple regions at once
+* Improvement: Full rewrite of the AWS Stackpack to use the StackState Agent V2
-- IAM graceful degredation - topology will still be shown even if access to some resources is denied
+* Improvement: Improved AWS multi-account support by using IAM roles for account access
-- Support for the Step Functions State Machine added
+* Improvement: Improved AWS multi-region support - each instance can create topology for multiple regions at once
-- New, refreshed icon set, using the latest AWS branding
+* Improvement: New, refreshed icon set, using the latest AWS branding

 ## See also